dongyx/hardv/README.md

 write to an online judge system of algorithmic problems, and schedule the next quiz time by the judging result.**

-But first of all, let's see the standard quiz of hardv.
+But first of all, let's see the standard quiz of `hardv`.

 Suppose we have a file `input.fc` consists of flashcards.
 (See the [*Input Format*](#input-format) section)